 For 40 years, Archie McPhee has been selling toys and novelty gifts in the Wallingford neighborhood.
 It’s great for adults as well as kids.

 You’ll crack up at the gag gifts, like a dill pickle-scented air freshener, and a Pez set featuring the characters from The Office.
-They also have tons of weird snacks, such as hard candy flavored like bacon, pickle, kale, and lobster.
+They also have tons of weird snacks, such as hard candy flavored like bacon, kale, and lobster.

 Tip: The pickle-flavored candies are actually pretty good.
 The macaroni and cheese-flavored candies… not so much.
 I plan to keep coming back until I’ve tried them all.